apache/druid/docs/ingestion/ingestion-spec.md

 }
 ```

-A `granularitySpec` can have the following components:
+A `granularitySpec` uses the same format as [query granularity](../querying/granularities.md) can have the following components:

 | Field | Description | Default |
 |-------|-------------|---------|